osmosis-labs/sqs/docs/architecture/ingest.md

 #### Pricing Listeners

 - Healthcheck: The healthcheck listener is responsible for updating the healthcheck status based on the last time the prices were updated.
 If the prices are not updated within a certain time period, the healthcheck status will be updated to unhealthy.
-An example of a listener is the healtcheck component.
-Once it is notified of the price update, it
 - Pool Liquidity Pricing Worker: This worker is responsible for updating the pool liquidity capitalization based on the prices that are computed by the pricing worker.